Customs releases guidelines for implementation of zero duty on food imports - Businessday NG

 “Companies importing husked brown rice, grain sorghum, or millet need to own a milling plant with a capacity of at least 100 tons per day, operated for at least four years, and have enough farmland for cultivation.
 Those importing maize, wheat, or beans must be agricultural companies with sufficient farmland or feed mills/agro-processing companies with an out-grower network for cultivation,” Maiwada said.

-On grains eligible for zero import duty, he said the basic food items eligible for the zero percent duty rate are husked brown rice, grain sorghum, millet, maize, wheat, beans.
-These items had import duty rate levy ranging from 30 percent – 5 percent before now.
+He said the basic food items eligible for the zero percent duty rate are husked brown rice, grain sorghum, millet, maize, wheat, beans.
+These items previously had import duty rates ranging from 30 percent – 5 percent.

 He noted that grain importers must sell 75 percent through commodities exchanges